 Python Style Guide | How to Write Neat and Impressive Python Code

-Remember – our Python code is written once, but read a billion times over, potentially by viewers who are not accustomed to our style of programming.
+Remember – our Python code is written once but read a billion times over, potentially by viewers unfamiliar with our programming style.
 This takes on even more importance in data science.
-So how do we write this so-called beautiful Python code?
+So, how do we write this so-called beautiful Python code?

 Welcome to the Python Style Guide!